ral-facilities/datagateway-api/README.md

-New releases are only made when a `fix:` (patch), `feat:` (minor) or `BREAKING CHANGE:` (major) commit type is found between the previous release and the most recent commit on master.
+New releases are only made when a `fix:` (patch), `feat:` (minor) or `BREAKING CHANGE:` (major) commit type is found between the previous release and the most recent commit on main.
 When the version is bumped, a GitHub tag and release is made which contains the source code and the built versions of the API (sdist and wheel).

 To check how the version number will be impacted before merging a pull request, use the following command to show the version which will be made when the GitHub Actions release